xwp/vip-site-template/readme.md

 Docker engine shares the networking interface with the host computer so all the ports used by the containers need to be free and unused by any other services such as a DNS resolver on port 53, MySQL service on port 3306 or another web server running on port 80.

+Use the included `npm run stop-all` command to stop all containers running Docker containers on the host machine.

 On Debian and Ubuntu systems use `sudo systemctl stop ...` to disable those services.
 For example:

 - `sudo systemctl stop mysql` to stop MySQL